rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 The EDHOC module uses the COSE_Encrypt0 struct encryption from [RFC8152] for cryptography as well as the COSE_key format.
 The required COSE functionality has been implemented in a lightweight module under `os/net/security/cose `.

 ## EDHOC Client API
-The edhoc - client - API.h file contains the EDHOC interface to be used by the EDHOC Initiator part as CoAP client.
+The EDHOC - client - API.h file contains the EDHOC interface to be used by the EDHOC Initiator part as CoAP client.

 - `edhoc_client_run()` : Runs the EDHOC Initiator part.This function must be called from the EDHOC Initiator program to start the EDHOC protocol as Initiator.Runs a new process that implements all the EDHOC protocol and exits when the EDHOC protocol finishes successfully or the EDHOC_CONF_ATTEMPTS are exceeded.
 - `edhoc_client_callback()` : This function checks the events trigger from the EDHOC client process and returns '1' when the EDHOC protocol successfuly ends, -1 when the EDHOC protocol max retries are exceeded, and 0 when the EDHOC client process is steel running.